DJ5harma/auto_ai_video_generator/Readme.md

 - Once complete, run ```npm run start``` and viola!
 Auto-AI-Video-Generation

-- After creating the video, it will put it in a new "data" directory inside
+- After creating the video, it will put it at: "data/videos/'generation_time'.mp4"